jaredcnance/jaredcnance.github.io/_posts/2016-12-01-ci-dotnet-core-docker-vsts-azure.markdown

 If you're using VSTS you'll need to provision a [Linux build agent described here](http://donovanbrown.com/post/2016/06/03/Building-a-Linux-Based-Visual-Studio-Team-Service-Build-Machine-with-Docker-Support).

 We'll also want to make sure that we can run docker without sudo.
-So, [update the docker permissions](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) from the build machine.
+So, [update the docker permissions](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) for the build machine.

 {% highlight bash %}
+$ docker-machine ssh {BUILD_MACHINE}
 $ sudo groupadd docker
 $ sudo usermod -aG docker $USER
 # You may need to reboot